 Custom Skis and Monoski

 As a lifelong skier, I’ve always been interested in ski construction and technology.
-Despite having a relatively simple composite construction, small tweaks in material or shape can transform the feel of a ski and vastly improve the experience.
+Despite having a relatively simple composite construction, small tweaks in material or shape can transform the feel of a ski and vastly change the experience.
 In 2021 I decided to design and build a pair of my own skis.

 Photo Gallery